Attraction

 ATDW pixel

-The artwork features an array of colourful local elements — golden crops, native bottlebrush flowers, a vibrant pink salt lake, and historic stone buildings nestled among fields of yellow.
-A Royal Flying Doctor Service plane also makes a meaningful appearance, honouring the vital role the service plays in supporting remote and rural communities.
+The artwork bursts with local color: golden crops swaying in the breeze, native bottlebrush blooms, a striking pink salt lake, and historic stone buildings nestled among fields of yellow.
+A Royal Flying Doctor Service plane soars above, a nod to its lifeline role in rural and remote communities.

-The project was supported through the AusTrade Bushfire Recovery Grant, in collaboration with the Yorketown Progress Association, Yorke Peninsula Council, Yorke Peninsula Tourism, SA Water, and Wellbeing SA.
+This project was made possible through the AusTrade Bushfire Recovery Grant, with support from the Yorketown Progress Association, Yorke Peninsula Council, Yorke Peninsula Tourism, SA Water, and Wellbeing SA.
+A towering testament to art, heritage, and community!

 Facilities